PROFESSIONAL SUMMARY

 ACADEMIC SERVICES AND AWARDS

-Served on the CIS Department Bylaws Committee, 2003 – present.
+CIS Department Bylaws Committee, 2003 – 2005.

-Primary contact for CIS WEB page administration, 2002 – present.
+Primary contact for CIS WEB page administration, 2002 – 2008.

 Buffalo State College Hero Award from Students with Disabilities, 2002-2003 academic year